ansatzcapital/leda/leda/tests/integration/refs/index.md

-# leda: demos
+## Summary

 [GitHub](https://github.com/ansatzcapital/leda)

 [Packaging](https://pypi.org/project/leda)

-### Note
+This pages demonstrates how `leda` can transform Jupyter notebooks into static reports.

-This site is being served by [GitHub Pages](https://pages.github.com/), which only serves *static* content, yet you can use the pre-defined widgets as if a live kernel were running.
+Note that this site is being served by [GitHub Pages](https://pages.github.com/), which only serves *static* content, yet you can interact with the pre-defined widgets as if a live kernel were running.

 All reports were generated via: